How to import tasks from Excel into Planner with Power Automate

 Assigned To user should be user email address.

-Start and Due date should be Date only, without time
+Start and Due date must be Date only, without time

 The flow in this post will import an Excel file as shown below with the 5 columns table.